We Built This City: Initial release

-Billboard said that this "unusual rock 'n' roll anthem is as wise as it is rebellious."
-Cash Box called it "an ear-catching tune" and described it as "dance rock with sharp hooks."
+Initially, "We Built This City" had positive reviews.
+Billboard said in 1985 that this "unusual rock 'n' roll anthem is as wise as it is rebellious".
+Cash Box called it "an ear-catching tune" and described it as "dance rock with sharp hooks".

 "We Built This City" received a Grammy Award nomination for Best Rock Vocal Performance by a Duo or Group in 1986.